 \subsection{Real local factors}

-For the remainder of this note, we work locally over a real place.
-Since the place $v$ is assumed fixed, we remove subscripts from the associated $L$-functions.
+For the remainder of this appendix, we work locally over a real place.
+Since the place $v$ is assumed fixed, we remove subscripts which refer to it.
+In particular, the $L$-functions are local.
 We trust that no confusion will arise between these and the global $L$-function considered above.
 (For example, $L(s,\Pi)$, to be defined below, represents the local $L$-factor $L_v(s,\Pi)$ appearing in equation~\eqref{eq:ItoIprime}.)

-We will assume, however, that the discrete series $\pi_{it}$ is unitary.
+We will assume, however, that the principal series $\pi_{it}$ is unitary.
 (This is automatically true if $\pi_{it}$ is the local component of an automorphic representation.)
-This implies that $t$ is real or that $t$ purely imaginary of absolute value less than $1/2$.
+This implies that $t$ is either real or purely imaginary of absolute value less than $1/2$.
 This requirement will be used implicitly to guarantee that certain integrals converge and that certain functions are real valued.
-We will use this facts without further mention.
+We will use these facts without further mention.

 We record the relevant local factors for representations of $\GL_2(\R)$.
 Let

 where $\Gamma(s) = \int_0^\infty y^s e^{-y} d^\times y$ when $\re(s)>0$ and is extended by analytic continuation elsewhere.
 Note that